-- 6. All proposed water towers, water storage facilities, sewage treatment plants, and correctional facilities shall be subject to a formal conformity determination before the Planning Commission.
-This determination shall include a public facility review and public comment, and that the facility be planned, sited, and buffered in a manner so as to provide compatibility with surrounding existing and planned land use and in accordance with the policies and action strategies of the Community Design Plan. - 7.
-Final pipe sizing for water and sewer facilities and all water storage facilities and pump station locations that exceed the range shown on the water and sewer maps that are part of the Comprehensive Plan shall be subject to a public facility determination. - 8.
-There is a need to locate certain public uses or facilities, specifically government offices, public educational facilities, and group homes that, pursuant to the Virginia Code, must, for zoning purposes, be considered to be single-family residences in various portions of the County.
+- 8. There is a need to locate certain public uses or facilities, specifically government offices, public educational facilities, and group homes that, pursuant to the Virginia Code, must, for zoning purposes, be considered to be single-family residences in various portions of the County.
 Such uses and facilities will, to the extent possible, be located in zoning districts where they would be permitted by right or with a special use permit if privately owned and operated.
-Therefore, the public uses and facilities identified below shall be deemed in conformity to the Comprehensive Plan and will not be subject to a formal public facility review public hearing by the Planning Commission if all of the following criteria are met: - A private use or facility similar in nature to the proposed public use or facility, such as offices or schools, is permitted by right by the Zoning Ordinance or by a special use permit in the zoning district in which the public use facility is proposed to be located; - Such public use is limited to government offices, educational facilities, group homes that, pursuant to the Virginia Code, must, for zoning purposes, be considered to be single-family residential occupancy; - The zoning district in which the public use or facility is proposed to be located conforms to the Long-Range Land Use Plan Map; and - Such public use or facility conforms to all provisions of the Zoning Ordinance, the DCSM, and any other development standards applicable to similar private uses, including appropriate policies and action strategies contained in the Community Design Plan.
+Therefore, the public uses and facilities identified below shall be deemed in conformity to the Comprehensive Plan and will not be subject to a formal public facility review public hearing by the Planning Commission if all of the following criteria are met: - A private use or facility similar in nature to the proposed public use or facility, such as offices or schools, is permitted by right by the Zoning Ordinance or by a special use permit in the zoning district in which the public use facility is proposed to be located; - Such public use is limited to government offices, educational facilities, group homes that, pursuant to the Virginia Code, must, for zoning purposes, be considered to be single-family residential occupancy; - The zoning district in which the public use or facility is proposed to be located is consistent with the Long-Range Land Use Plan Map; and - Such public use or facility conforms to all provisions of the Zoning Ordinance, the DCSM, and any other development standards applicable to similar private uses, including appropriate policies and action strategies contained in the Community Design Plan. - 9.
+Figure 4, "Designated Corridors or Routes for Electric Transmission Lines of 150 Kilovolts or More," illustrates the corridors or routes for the location of existing electric transmission lines of 150 kilovolts or more and designates the corridors that all future electric utility lines of 150 kilovolts or more should follow.